awsdocs/aws-codestar-user-guide/doc_source/templates.md

 + Sample code and programming language resources for your application\.
 + Resources that make up the infrastructure where your application is stored and deployed \(operating systems, support applications and services, deployment parameters, and the cloud compute platform\)\.
 You can modify application resources in the `template.yml` file\.
 This is the AWS CloudFormation file that models your application's runtime environment\.

+**Note**
+If you are working with an Alexa Skills CodeStar project, you cannot make changes to the skill outside of the CodeStar source repository \(CodeCommit or GitHub\)\.
+If you edit the skill in the Alexa developer portal, the change might not be visible in the source repository and the two versions will be out of sync\.

 ### Change Application Source Code and Push Changes<a name="update-project-application"></a>

 To modify sample source code, scripts, and other application source files, edit files in your source repository by:
-+ Using the Edit mode in AWS CodeCommit or GitHub\.
++ Using the Edit mode in CodeCommit or GitHub\.
 + Opening the project in an IDE, such as AWS Cloud9\.
 +  Cloning the repository locally and then committing and pushing your changes\.
 For information, see [Step 5: Commit a Change](getting-started.md#getting-started-commit)\.